apptension/tech-radar/README.md

 The Tech Radar is a list of technologies along with their assessment result presented as 4 rings with the following meanings:

-**Adopt** - Technologies we have high confidence in.
+**In use** - Technologies we have high confidence in.
 Technologies with a usage culture in our production environment, low risk and recommended to be widely used.

-**Trial** - Technologies that we have seen work with success in project work to solve a real problem; first serious usage experience that confirm benefits and can uncover limitations.
-Trial technologies are slightly more risky; some engineers in our organization walked this path and will share knowledge and experiences.
+**Proven** - Technologies that work really well to solve real problems in projects.
+We've worked with them and they've proven to be effective.
+These technologies are slightly more risky.
+Some of our engineers walked this path and will share knowledge and experiences.

-**Assess** - Technologies that are promising and have clear potential value-add for us; technologies worth to invest some research and prototyping efforts in to see if it has impact.
-Assess technologies have higher risks; they are often brand new and highly unproven in our organisation.
+**Promising** - Technologies that are promising and have clear potential to add value to our work.
+They're worth to invest some time and effort to research and prototype to see if it has an impact.
+These technologies have higher risks, they are often brand new and highly unproven in our organisation.

-**Hold** - Technologies not recommended to be used for new projects.
+**Phased out** - Technologies not recommended to be used for new projects.
 Technologies that we think are not (yet) worth to (further) invest in.
-Hold technologies should not be used for new projects, but usually can be continued for existing projects.
+These technologies should not be used for new projects, but usually can be continued for existing projects.

 ## Features